WHEN YOU EAT, OUR FAMILIES EAT

 Mission Statement: The NH Waterfront

-The maritime fishing industry, a vital element of the economy, culture, and history of the New Hampshire Seacoast, is in crisis.
+The maritime fishing industry, a vital element of the economy, culture, and history of the New Hampshire Seacoast, has been in crisis for for over 5 years.
 We are addressing this crisis by increasing the recognition and appreciation of the interdependent roles that the fishing industry and the consumer play in our local ecological economy.

 This is a pioneering effort intended to reconnect the local consumer base with New Hampshire commercial fisherman via a new marketplace for locally sourced seafood—a direct market from "Fish to Dish".
 In doing so, we hope to provide local fishermen a fair market for all the species they catch and to provide the consumer with access to a wide variety of fresh locally caught seafood throughout the season, better insight into the supply chain that brings seacoast seafood to their table, and direct input about the choice and diversity of fish they consume.

-The cultivation and nurturing of this direct relationship between local fishermen with local consumers are intended to increase demand for local seafood, to promote community awareness and engagement in marine resource issues, and to support our local and regional economies through the preservation of the livelihoods of local fishermen and the supporting of shore-side support infrastructure.
+The cultivation and nurturing of this direct relationship between local fishermen with local consumers is intended to increase demand for local seafood, to promote community awareness and engagement in marine resource issues, and to support our local and regional economies through the preservation of the livelihoods of local fishermen and the supporting our NH working waterfronts.